rolancon/key-value/README.md

     str = ' two extra spaces '

-Several characters escaped with the backslash characters have special interpretation:
+Several characters escaped with the backslash character have a special interpretation:

     single-quote = '\''
     backslash = '\\'